New theoretical instability regions, period-luminosity relations and masses for blue large-amplitude pulsators: Theoretical period relations

 Fig.~\ref{fig_period_temp} presents the variation of the effective temperature with pulsation periods.
 There is quite a bit of scatter in the observed $PT$ plane for BLAPs, which might suggest that BLAPs consist of a diverse group of stars, possibly at different stages of evolution or with different origins.
 Our complete grid of models with the whole range of $ZXMLT_{\rm eff}$ input parameters overlap the entire observed parameter space quite well; Table~\ref{tab:BLAPmodels} may be used in this regard to plot similar period relations for the different cases.
 It however does not quite cover the observed parameter space for HG-BLAPs yet.

 In Fig.~\ref{fig_period_lum}, we display the period-luminosity relation for the linear BLAP models, for models across all $Z$ values but with an effective temperature of 30000K.
-The two BLAPs with observationally determined luminosity \citep{pigulski22, bradshaw2024} agree more with the low mass scenario. \citetalias{pietrukowicz24} had derived a similar $PL$ relation based on the physical characteristics of a well-constrained star, OGLE--BLAP--009 \citep[the same star as in][]{bradshaw2024}.
-This relation also agrees with the low mass scenario, suggesting that OGLE--BLAP--009 is indeed a low-mass BLAP.
+The two BLAPs with observationally determined luminosity \citep{pigulski22, bradshaw2024} agree more with the low-mass scenario. \citetalias{pietrukowicz24} had derived a similar $PL$ relation based on the physical characteristics of a well-constrained star, OGLE--BLAP--009 \citep[the same star as in][]{bradshaw2024}.
+This relation also agrees with the low-mass scenario, suggesting that OGLE--BLAP--009 is indeed a low-mass BLAP.
 However, more independent luminosity determinations will be needed to constrain the mass dependence of the $PL$ relation.

 In Fig.~\ref{fig_period_logg}, we show a $P${-}$\log(g)$ relation.
-Here the low-mass versus the high mass scenarios are more difficult to disentangle since the empirically determined values have a very good overlap across all stellar masses.
+Here the low-mass versus the high-mass scenarios are more difficult to disentangle since the empirically determined values have a very good overlap across all stellar masses.
 However, the exact parameters of observed period relations in Table~\ref{table:p-relations} seem to agree better with the low-mass scenario.
 Additionally, in the plots, we marked OGLE--BLAP--044 as an HG-BLAP, because its properties are quite close to this group (as was also discussed in \citetalias{pietrukowicz24}).

 Lastly, in Fig.~\ref{fig_period_radius}, we show the $PR$ relation.
-It is not possible to directly compare this plot with observations except for OGLE--BLAP--009 \citep{bradshaw2024}, which is closer to the low mass scenario.
-We calculated $PR$ using $R = \sqrt{G M / g} $, based on the observational $P${-}$\log(g)$ relation, assuming $M=0.3 \: \rm M_{\odot}$ for the low-, and $M=1.0 \: \rm M_{\odot}$ for the high mass scenarios.
+It is not possible to directly compare this plot with observations except for OGLE--BLAP--009 \citep{bradshaw2024}, which is closer to the low-mass scenario.
+We calculated $PR$ using $R = \sqrt{G M / g} $, based on the observational $P${-}$\log(g)$ relation, assuming $M=0.3 \: \rm M_{\odot}$ for the low-, and $M=1.0 \: \rm M_{\odot}$ for the high-mass scenarios.
 In both cases, the relation supports the respective mass that was used to calculate it.

 Interestingly, all four plots show that HG-BLAPs are at the edge of our parameter space.
 Figs.~\ref{fig_period_logg} and \ref{fig_period_radius} also suggest that HG-BLAPs follow the same relations as the normal BLAPs, extending them into higher values of $ \log(g) $ and lower values of $\log(R) $.
 Thus, HG-BLAPs would be more compact objects than the normal BLAPs.